 - Let the filling slowly simmer, and fold every now and then.
 When the liquid is gone, and it all has a nice brownish color, it’s done.
 Let it cool a little.
 Meanwhile, make the dough.

 The pierogi dough

 - Mix eggs and yoghurt.

 - Mix flour, salt and baking powder, and sift it into the egg and yoghurt mix.

 - Mix it all up and then kneed the dough, either by hand (about 15 minutes) or in a stand mixer for about 8 minutes.

 - Flour a surface, cut the dough in about 4 pieces, and flatten them.
 I use a pierogi mold that really speeds things up, but you can of course cut out your pierogi using a glass, put some filling in them, and close them using a fork.

 - Bring a lot of water to boil, salt it, and boil the pierogi for about 4 minutes.
 Some recipes say they’re ready when they float, but that’s not really true.
 Test-boil one first, and try it.
 When you know the cooking time for the particular size and thickness of your pierogi, put in the rest and boil until ready.

-- If you want to fry your pierogi after boiling them, do step 12 but before adding the vinegar, you fry the pierogi in the butter until they get some color and then you add the vinegar.
+- (If you want to fry your pierogi after boiling them, do it now, before adding the vinegar.
+Fry the pierogi in the butter until they get some color and then you add the vinegar.)